oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/zebrafishRolloverDetection.md

 Once a network has been trained, create a configuration file similar [to this one](https://github.com/oliviermirat/ZZDeepRollover) in which you will specify a path to the previously trained model and to the previously chosen parameters.

-Then, from the main menu of the GUI, second row ("Run Tracking"), click on "Run ZebraZoom's Tracking on several videos", then click on "Show advanced options", then on "Rollover Detection".
+Then, from the main menu of the GUI, click on "Zebrafish rollover analysis" from the main menu of the GUI (from the fourth row: "Analyze Behavior"), and then click on "Launch rollover detection on multiple videos".
 Then choose all the tracking results on which you want to run the rollover detection as well as the previously created configuration file, then click on "Run Tracking".

 Once the rollover detection is done, you can check the accuracy of the rollover detection by going into the ZZoutput folder (accessible from the fourth row of the main menu of the GUI ("Analyze Behavior"): "Open ZebraZoom's output folder") and checking the validation videos created into each result sub-folder for which the rollover detection was performed:
 - rolloverValidationAllFrames.avi: will show all frames